-Kalwant Bhopal examines the shift in recent years from overt to covert racism.
-She explores how neoliberal policy-making has increased rather than decreased discrimination faced by those from non-white backgrounds.
-She also shows how certain types of whiteness is privileged, whilst other white identities, Gypsies and Travellers for example, remain marginalised and disadvantaged in society.
+Kalwant Bhopal explores how neoliberal policy making has increased rather than decreased discrimination faced by those from non-white backgrounds.
+She also shows how certain types of whiteness are not privileged; Gypsies and Travellers, for example, remain marginalised and disadvantaged in society.

-Drawing on topical debates around education, the labour market, class and poverty, and supported by empirical data and conceptual underpinning, this important book examines the impact of race on wider issues of inequality and difference in society.
+Drawing on topical debates and supported by empirical data, this important book examines the impact of race on wider issues of inequality and difference in society.

 Kalwant Bhopal is Professorial Research Fellow and Professor of Education and Social Justice in the Centre for Research on Race and Education at the University of Birmingham.
 She is visiting Professor at Harvard University at the Graduate School of Education and visiting Professor at King's College London.
 Her areas of interest and expertise focus on the educational experiences of black and minority ethnic groups as well as Gypsies and Travellers.
 Her research specifically explores how processes of racism, exclusion and marginalisation operate in predominantly white spaces with a focus on social justice and inclusion.